 Analysis of The Reasons Why Your Kia Won't Start

-The first step to discovering a practical solution to the issue is understanding the underlying cause of that issue, so let's explore the most common reasons your Kia will not start.
+The first step to discovering a practical solution to the issue is understanding the underlying cause of that issue, so let's explore the most common reasons your car doesn't turn on.

 Kia Battery Issues

 In most cases, the most common reason why your Kia won't start is often because of the battery, it's either weak or dead, and you need to recharge your car’s battery or replace it.
 The vehicle's battery stores the power needed to start the engine, and power all the electrical components in your Kia.
 Signs of a weak or dead battery issue in a Kia, are things like the vehicle being sluggish to crank the engine, dim headlights, or a lit-up battery alert light on the dash

 The alternator is for charging the battery from the engine while the car is running.
 A faulty alternator can certainly stop your Kia from starting as it will not be able to charge the battery, from the engine, so it will drain fairly quickly until it's completely drained and you only realize it when you get in your Kia and it won't start.
 Signs that your car's alternator may be faulty can be a lit-up battery or alternator warning light on the dash, poorly lit headlights when the engine is idling, and also a whining or grinding sound from the engine while it's running.